Uniconta for Mac

 Limitations of Uniconta for Mac

-Since Uniconta for Mac runs via the Silverlight-platform, there are a view limitations vs. Uniconta for Windows.
+Since Uniconta for Mac runs via the Silverlight-platform, there are some limitations vs. Uniconta for Windows.

-There are, however, no limitations that affect the core ERP functionality, such as the Uniconta modules, physical vouchers, attachments, notes, layouts, csv-files, images, user-defined fields/menus, user lists, user layouts and automatic updates to the new versions of Uniconta.
+None of these limitations affect the core ERP functionality, such as the Uniconta modules, physical vouchers, attachments, notes, layouts, csv-files, images, user-defined fields/menus, user lists, user layouts and automatic updates to the new versions of Uniconta.

 Users therefore largely have the same functionality in Uniconta for Mac as they do in the Windows version.